skycluster-project/skycluster-docs/source/docs/user-guide/installation/skycluster-configs.rst

     providerMappings:
       openstack:
         regions:
-          - name: SCINET # Name of the region
+          - name:  # Name of the region
-            region: SCINET # Name of the region
+            region: # Name of the region
-            regionAlias: SCINET # Alias of the region
+            regionAlias: # Alias of the region
-            subnetCidr: 10.30.10.0/24
+            subnetCidr: x.y.z.0/24
-            gatewayIp: 10.30.10.1
+            gatewayIp: x.y.z.1
             zones:
               # There should be at least one zone specified as default
               # for each region
               - name: default
-                locationName: Toronto
+                locationName:
+                # the default zone is identified by setting
+                # the defaultZone to true
                 defaultZone: true
                 type: cloud # Type of the zone (cloud, nte, edge)
+                # flavors specifies the mapping between the flavor names
+                # and the actual machine types in the OpenStack provider
+                # within this <zone>.
                 flavors:
                   small:  n1.small
                   medium: o1.medium